constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 ### 1. Get admin.conf from master

-Grab admin.conf from /etc/kubernetes on master and copy to your local machine
+Get admin.conf from /etc/kubernetes on master and copy to your local machine

 ### 2. Install and Set Up kubectl on your local machine